-Concern Step 1, a concern arises: A concern arises about a student's wellbeing (which could be their physical health, mental health or managing a disability) or something else about their academic success, which relates to their health and wellbeing).
-This could arise because the student tells someone at the University Centre or because we notice something, for example a change in behaviour Arranging a supportive meeting Step 2, risk assessment: University Centre staff assess the nature of the concern (using the guidance in Appendix 2) to decide which sort of meeting to arrange Step 3, meeting invitation: the student is invited to a meeting (usually in writing, via email), which is either: Initial Concerns Meeting (Section 5) Continuing Concerns Meeting (Section 6) Serious Concerns Meeting (Section 7) Students are encouraged to contact the Student Support Hub for support The student may attend the meeting with a friend.
+Concern Step 1, a concern arises: A concern arises about a student's wellbeing (which could be their physical health, mental health or managing a disability) or something else about their attendance and engagement or academic success.
+This could arise because the student tells someone at the University Centre or because we notice something, for example a change in behaviour.
+Arranging a supportive meeting Step 2, risk assessment: University Centre staff assess the nature of the concern (using the guidance in Appendix 2) to decide which sort of meeting to arrangeStep 3, meeting invitation: the student is invited to a meeting (usually in writing, via email), which is either: • Initial Concerns Support Meeting (Section 5) • Continuing/Significant Concerns Support Meeting (delete as appropriate)(Section 6) • Serious Concerns Meeting (Section 7) Students are encouraged to contact the Student Support Hub for supportIf the student appears at risk of serious harm, or if as a result of the student's ill- health/behaviour other students or staff become vulnerable/at risk of harm, immediate interruption will be considered (see Appendix 3) before a meetingThe student may attend the meeting with a friend.
 Students cannot bring a legal representative to the meeting unless the decision might include excluding them from professional registration permanently, without right to appeal, thereby preventing them from following their intended career.
-Meeting Step 4, meeting: The meeting takes place as per the invite details and we discuss the concern, with a view to creating a supportive action plan (see Appendix 5), if possible Follow-up Step 5, follow-up: The notes of the meeting are sent to the student, including any action plan or decision to change the mode of study/temporarily interrupt/suspend The student has a right of appeal against any decisions made which will be outlined in the follow-up notes
+Meeting Follow-up Step 4, meeting: The meeting takes place as per the invite details and we discuss the concern, with a view to creating a supportive action plan (see Appendix 5), if possible Step 5, follow-up: The notes of the meeting are sent to the student, including any action plan or decision to change the mode of study/temporarily interrupt/suspend The student has a right of appeal against any decisions made which will be outlined in the follow-up notes